 Cook Children's Heart Center is one of a few pediatric heart programs in the country to perform the unifocalization procedure, specifically on neonates and infants.

 We participate in the Society of Thoracic Surgeons (STS) national pediatric cardiac database and actively pursue continuous quality improvement.
+This allows us to track our outcomes compared to the average of other pediatric cardiology care centers throughout the nation.
 It is difficult to benchmark pediatric outcomes because of the variety of types of congenital heart surgery.

 The STS mortality rates listed below, as well as the Cook Children's specific volumes and outcomes, reflect January 2014 – December 2017.